garrett85/gratistech2/README.txt

 Installing Site
 	Copy all files in gratistech2 to your server's directory, apache2 was used in this case.
-The database can be loaded with the site.sql which is under the DB directory.
+The database can be loaded with the longofathens.sql which is under the DB directory.